RosettaCommons/documentation/rosetta_basics/file_types/constraint-file.md

     [[/images/form_7.png]]

--   `SPLINE  histogram_file_path experimental_value weight bin_size       `
+-   `SPLINE description histogram_file_path experimental_value weight bin_size`

+    or, if the option `-constraints:epr_distance` is set `SPLINE description experimental_value weight bin_size`

-    * Note: This function reads in any histogram and creates a cubic spline over it using the Rosetta SplineGenerator.
-The full path to the file must be speified.
-The function assumes that all bin sizes are the same, even though you must specify it for each line in the cst file.
-If using RosettaEPR knowledge-based potential, replace \<filename\> with EPR\_DISTANCE, and it will read in the EPR distance histogram from the Rosetta database.
+    In the first form, this function reads in a histogram file and creates a cubic spline over it using the Rosetta SplineGenerator.
+The full path to the file must be specified.
+The basic form of the histogram file is a *TAB SEPARATED* file of the following format:

+        x_axis  -1.750  -1.250  -0.750  -0.250  0.250   0.750   1.250   1.750
+        y_axis  0.000   -0.500  -1.000  -2.000  -1.500  -0.500  -0.250  0.000

+    The values in the `x_axis` line must be in ascending order, and it is assumed that the values are for the center of the histogram bin and that all bin widths are the same as that specified in the constraint file.
+(In practice, the bin_size setting is only used for the bins on the end.)
+It's assumed that the values return to the baseline at the edge of the given x_axis range, and that all y_axis values outside the range are zero.

+    If the `description` parameter is `EPR_DISTANCE`, then the functional transformation of the measurement *x* is `weight * S(experimental_value - x)`, otherwise the functional transformation is `weight * S(x)`, and `experimental_value` is ignored.

+    If the `-constraints:epr_distance` option is given on the command line, then the histogram_file_path should be omitted, and the RosettaEPR knowledge-based potential will be read from a file in the Rosetta database.
+(See Hirst *et al.* (2011) J. Struct Biol.
+173:506 and Alexander *et al.* (2013) PLoS One e72851 for details on this potential.)
 See example below for using with EPR knowledge-based potential.

 -   `FADE  lb ub d wd [ wo ]       `
     * This is meant to basically be a smoothed "square well" bonus of `        wd       ` between the boundaries `        lb       ` and `        ub       ` .
 An optional offset `        wo       ` (default 0) can be added to the whole function; this is useful if you want to make the function be zero in the 'golden range' and then give a penalty elsewhere (e.g., specify wd of -20 and wo of +20).
 To make sure the function and its derivative are continuous, the function is connected by cubic splines in the boundary regions in slivers of width d, between `        lb       ` to `        lb+d       ` and between `        ub-d       ` to `        ub       ` :